metaplex-foundation/developer-hub/src/pages/candy-machine/custom-guards/generating-client.md

 ### Genearte IDL and Client

 Now you should be able to generate the IDL and the initial client.
+From the root of the project run

 ```shell
 pnpm run generate
 ```

-this will in turn execute both scripts `pnpm generate:idls` and `pnpm generate:clients` If you need to run these seperately for what ever reason you are able to do so.
+this will in turn execute both scripts `pnpm generate:idls` and `pnpm generate:clients` and build out the intial clients.
+If you need to run these seperately for what ever reason you are able to do so.

 ## Adding Guard(s) to the client